jon-atto-bennett/gitplay-server/README.md

 Just mucking about with Git and Github to try and understand it.

-A local change to see if it pushed up
+A local change to see if it is pushed up.
+And another one.